A Shrinking Target Problem with Target at Infinity in Rank One Homogeneous Spaces: Introduction and main results

-\section{Introduction}
+\subsection{Introduction}

-The classical Jarnik-Besicovitch theorem in Diophantine approximation theory says that for any $\gamma\geq1$ where $\dim_H$ denotes the Hausdorff dimension with respect to the Euclidean distance and $S^c$ the complement of a subset $S$ in $\mathbb R$.
-By Dani's correspondence, this theorem can be reformulated as follows: for any $\gamma\geq1$
+The classical Jarn\'ik-Besicovitch theorem \cite{Bes,J} in Diophantine approximation theory says that for any $\gamma\geq1$ where $\dim_H$ denotes the Hausdorff dimension with respect to the Euclidean distance and $S^c$ the complement of a subset $S$ in a space.
+Using a generalized version of Dani's correspondence established by Kleinbock and Margulis \cite{D0, KM1}, one could reformulate this theorem as follows.
+Let $X_2=\SL(2,\mathbb R)/\SL(2,\mathbb Z)$.
+Then for any $\gamma\geq1$